duniter/duniter/doc/use/configure.md

 Each parameter can be redefined by the environment variable of the parameter name in uppercase prefixed by `DUNITER_GVA_`.

 For example, the `remotePath` parameter can be redefined by the `DUNITER_GVA_REMOTE_PATH` environment variable.

-Environment variables are only taken into account if all mandatory parameters are defined by environment variables.

 ## Synchronize your node